Barry Foote

-Barry Clifton Foote (born February 16, 1952), is an American former professional baseball player, scout, coach, and minor league manager.
+Barry Clifton Foote (born February 16, 1952) is an American former professional baseball player, scout, coach, and minor league manager.
 He played as a catcher in Major League Baseball (MLB) for the Montreal Expos (1973–1977), Philadelphia Phillies (1977–1978), Chicago Cubs (1979–1981), and New York Yankees (1981–1982).
 Although he was highly regarded as a younger player, he suffered numerous injuries and played most of his baseball career as a reserve player.

 Major League career

-Foote (pronounced FOO-tee) was born in Smithfield, North Carolina where he attended Smithfield-Selma High School.
+Foote (pronounced Foot) was born in Smithfield, North Carolina where he attended Smithfield-Selma High School.
 He was drafted by the Montreal Expos as the third overall pick in the first round of the 1970 Major League Baseball Draft held on June 4, 1970.
 While playing for the Expos' minor league affiliate, the Quebec Carnavals in 1972, Foote was selected as the catcher for the Eastern League All-Star team.

 Foote made his major league debut with the Expos on September 14, 1973 at the age of 21.
 He was highly regarded as a rookie by then-Expos manager Gene Mauch, who called him, "The next Johnny Bench".
 Foote replaced John Boccabella as the Expos catcher in 1974, and seemed to bear out Mauch's prediction for greatness, when he hit for a .262 batting average along with 11 home runs, 60 runs batted in, a .414 slugging percentage and a league-leading 12 sacrifice flies in 125 games.
 He also led National League catchers with 83 assists.
 Foote was named to the 1974 Topps All-Star Rookie Team.

 As a measure of how highly regarded Foote was as a catcher, in 1975, the Expos shifted future Hall of Fame catcher Gary Carter to right field.
 Foote's performance suffered in his sophomore year of 1975, as his batting average fell dramatically to .195 in 118 games.
 In September, Foote suffered a torn cartilage and underwent knee surgery after the season ended.
 In 1976, he split catching duties with Gary Carter and by the 1977 season, Carter had replaced Foote as the Expos' starting catcher.

 On June 15, 1977, the Expos traded Foote along with Dan Warthen to the Philadelphia Phillies for Wayne Twitchell and Tim Blackwell.
 Foote served as the Phillies back up catcher behind Bob Boone and Tim McCarver as they went on to win the 1978 National League Eastern Division title before losing to the Los Angeles Dodgers in the 1978 National League Championship Series.
 He appeared in only one game of the series as a pinch hitter, striking out in his only at bat.